 All Front & Rear Axle Retainers, Support Rings, and Dust Covers Illustrated

-This photo shows the orientation of all parts on the rear axle, including axle nuts, chain adjusters, spacers, grease retainers, retaining ring, backing ring, and speedometer gearbox.
+This photo shows the assembly order of the rear axle bearings, grease retainers, retaining ring, backing ring, and speedometer gearbox.

 Fig.19 Front Wheel